 Although these results suggest that early college students are just as well, if not better, prepared than students who attended traditional high schools, there are several factors to consider in interpreting the GPA findings.
-First, despite the fact that GPA is a common and acceptable measure of postsecondary performance (Institute of Education Sciences, 2016), GPA may differ across colleges and across subject areas (Arcidiacono, Aucejo, & Spenner, 2012; Conger & Long, 2010).
+First, despite the fact that GPA is a common and acceptable measure of postsecondary performance (Institute of Education Sciences, 2016), GPA may differ across colleges and across subject areas (Arcidiacono et al., 2012; Conger & Long, 2010).
 Future research will explore the impact of the early college on major selection and on enrollment in specific courses.
-Additionally, because early college students earn more credits in high school and often enroll at a more advanced level, they may enter a postsecondary institution taking courses that students might take later in college; research has suggested that GPA in higher level courses tends to be higher and have less variation (Arcidiacono, Aucejo, & Spenner, 2012; Grove & Wasserman, 2004).
-Our measurement of GPA two years and three years after 12th grade should account for this to a certain degree but may not fully account for it given that other research we have done has shown that early college students have earned more college credits by those points in time (Edmunds et al, 2017).
+In addition, because early college students earn more credits in high school and often enroll at a more advanced level, they may enter a postsecondary institution taking courses that students might take later in college; research has suggested that GPA in higher level courses tends to be higher and have less variation (Arcidiacono et al., 2012; Grove & Wasserman, 2004).
+Our measurement of GPA 2 and 3 years after 12th grade should account for this to a certain degree but may not fully account for it given that other research we have done has shown that early college students have earned more college credits by those points in time (Edmunds, Unlu, et al., 2017).